 Flatbread bruschetta - top the flatbread with chopped tomatoes, basil, garlic, and olive oil for a tasty appetizer

 Vegan shawarma - stuff the flatbread with falafel, hummus, tahini sauce, and veggies for a Middle Eastern-inspired meal

 Vegan 3 Ingredient Flatbread

-- Non-stick frying pan/ non-stick skillet or use a pancake maker/hotplate
+- Non-stick frying pan/ non-stick skillet [or use an electric pancake/crepe maker]

 - Rolling pin

 - Mixing bowl

 - 250 grams self-rising flour Sieved.
 Plus extra for rolling out.
 Alternatively use plain/all purpose flour or wholemeal flour with 1 ½ teaspoons of baking powder.

 - Add flour, yogurt, and salt to a bowl and mix well.250 grams self-rising flour, 250 grams vegan yogurt, pinch of salt